kyeah/kyeh.me/_posts/2015-10-29-the-road-to-hackny.md

 layout: post
 title: The Road to hackNY

+summary: "Essays are hard.
+Read my hackNY application to make it easy."

 excerpt: "Hi everyone!
 I talked quite a bit about why I chose to be a hackNY fellow back in 2014, and almost a full year after the fact, I'm happy to say that being a hackNY fellow was, and continues to be, a much more wonderful experience than I could ever express in words."
 ---